chadsansing/airlock-campaign/gm-resources/session-planning/session-1.md

 ### Reward(s)

 - -5 fatigue.
-- Combat means.
+- Combat or Evasion means.

 ## Scene 3

 ### Type

-Evasion
+**Optional:** Evasion (only if the previous scene was combat).

 ### Conflict

-The PCs need to guide the Adjudicators back to *the Ibis Feather.*
+The PCs need to get the Adjudicators back to *the Ibis Feather.*

+The alarm is 4.

+This is just a 10-waypoint escape back to the ship with the PCs responsible for the Adjudicators danger levels, as well.
+Each round with the Adjudicators' danger at 10 results in one being captured.

 ### Outcome(s)